dirkhe1051931999/quasar-typescript-admin-template/README.md

 To sum up, using **vue-facing-decorator** to write Vue3 code in class syntax is a much better choice for improving code readability, maintainability, and flexibility.

+> Login by typing in any username, code and password

 ### Vue3 Class syntax online preview https://dirkhe1051931999.github.io/v3-admin

 ### multi-page demo https://dirkhe1051931999.github.io/v3-admin/index2.html#/large-display